← THE DIRECT SHIFT — OPERATOR STORIES

 monthly direct revenue

-For six months, the website sat unfinished.
-Rebekah Converti-Boley, founder and CEO of Hotel Home Stays, knew that direct bookings were the path to a more profitable, more sustainable business.
+Hotel Home Stays had run a direct booking website for years.
+It worked — it just didn't live up to the design and brand standards Rebekah Converti-Boley, the company's founder and CEO, held herself to.
+She knew direct bookings were the path to a more profitable, more sustainable business, and that the channel had to reflect the brand she was building.
 She'd spent years building and managing luxury vacation properties — including developing Long Cove Resort, a glamping property with a marina and event spaces in the Charlotte, North Carolina area.
 She understood hospitality operations.
 She understood the economics.
 But the direct channel kept stalling.

 "I knew how to do it in a traditional hotel model, where demand is more homogeneous," Rebekah explains.
 "But in vacation rentals it's different.
 Every property is in a different location, which complicates everything — from where to invest marketing budgets to how to maintain visibility without losing control of the system."

 That complexity is the quiet reason so many vacation rental operators stay dependent on OTAs.
 It's not that they don't want direct bookings.
-It's that the operational lift — building the website, segmenting guests across multiple destinations, running campaigns that actually convert — feels insurmountable when you're already managing properties, guests, and a team.
+It's that the operational lift — building a website, marketing properties across multiple destinations, segmenting guests, and running campaigns that actually convert — feels insurmountable when you're already managing properties, guests, and a team, all while competing against the marketing budgets and brand recognition of major OTAs.

 A portfolio built on experience, not volume